Is Surrogacy Legal in West Virginia?

 Surrogacy Status

-Gestational surrogacy is generally permitted and supported in West Virginia.
-Traditional surrogacy can be possible but may involve additional legal scrutiny and steps.
+Surrogacy is legally supported in West Virginia.
+Gestational arrangements are routinely recognized, while traditional surrogacy can involve additional legal steps.

 Parentage Orders